Groundwater recharge: Artificial groundwater recharge

 Managed aquifer recharge (MAR) strategies to augment freshwater availability include streambed channel modification, bank filtration, water spreading and recharge wells.
+A facility in Orange County, California cleans and injects 100 million gallons per day; or 90 billion gallons per year.

 Artificial groundwater recharge is becoming increasingly important in India, where over-pumping of groundwater by farmers has led to underground resources becoming depleted.
 In 2007, on the recommendations of the International Water Management Institute, the Indian government allocated ₹1800 crore to fund dug-well recharge projects (a dug-well is a wide, shallow well, often lined with concrete) in 100 districts within seven states where water stored in hard-rock aquifers had been over-exploited.
 Another environmental issue is the disposal of waste through the water flux such as dairy farms, industrial, and urban runoff.

 Pollution in stormwater run-off collects in retention basins.
 Concentrating degradable contaminants can accelerate biodegradation.
 However, where and when water tables are high this affects appropriate design of detention ponds, retention ponds and rain gardens.

 Depression-focused recharge

 If water falls uniformly over a field such that field capacity of the soil is not exceeded, then negligible water percolates to groundwater.
 If instead water puddles in low-lying areas, the same water volume concentrated over a smaller area may exceed field capacity resulting in water that percolates down to recharge groundwater.
 The larger the relative contributing runoff area is, the more focused infiltration is.
 The recurring process of water that falls relatively uniformly over an area, flowing to groundwater selectively under surface depressions is depression focused recharge.
 Water tables rise under such depressions.

 Depression focused groundwater recharge can be very important in arid regions.
 More rain events are capable of contributing to groundwater supply.

 Depression focused groundwater recharge also profoundly effects contaminant transport into groundwater.
 This is of great concern in regions with karst geological formations because water can eventually dissolve tunnels all the way to aquifers, or otherwise disconnected streams.
 This extreme form of preferential flow, accelerates the transport of contaminants and the erosion of such tunnels.
 In this way depressions intended to trap runoff water—before it flows to vulnerable water resources—can connect underground over time.
 Cavitation of surfaces above into the tunnels, results in potholes or caves.

 Deeper ponding exerts pressure that forces water into the ground faster.
 Faster flow dislodges contaminants otherwise adsorbed on soil and carries them along.
 This can carry pollution directly to the raised water table below and into the groundwater supply.
-Thus the quality of water collecting in infiltration basins is of special concern.
+Thus, the quality of water collecting in infiltration basins is of special concern.